brentpope/git-canvas/docs/clineCustomIInstructions.md

 Note: When triggered by **update memory bank**, I MUST review every memory bank file, even if some don't require updates.
 Focus particularly on activeContext.md and progress.md as they track current state. **The final step after core file updates is always updating `docs/copilot_cheatsheet.md`.**

+Note: Do NOT remove history from memory bank files.
+Keep all history in each file in an archive section.

 REMEMBER: After every memory reset, I begin completely fresh.
 The Memory Bank is my only link to previous work.
 It must be maintained with precision and clarity, as my effectiveness depends entirely on its accuracy. **The `copilot_cheatsheet.md` must accurately reflect the *current* state documented within the core memory bank files.**